isxuowo/mcwiki/Official-TODO-list.md

 This is the official todo page for Mechanization.
 Ideas denoted with a '?' are possible additions, usually because they may be too difficult or impractical to implement.
-Ideas denoted with a '✓' are implemented but not yet released.
+Ideas denoted with a '✓' are implemented but not yet officially released.
+May be available in snapshot/beta builds.
 Please check this list before posting suggestions.

 Base Module:
 * Switch to normal recipes when functionality is introduced